Bayesian Model Calibration and Sensitivity Analysis for Oscillating Biological Experiments: Calibration of a Three-variable Biological Oscillator

-In this section, we present our proposed calibration approach applied to the physical and computer experiments for the circadian cycle of \emph{Neurospora crassa}.
-There are several critical challenges that need to be addressed in this application, each of which will be described in a subsection.
+In this section, we present our proposed calibration approach applied to the physical experiments and the computer simulator for the circadian cycle of \emph{N.crassa}, whose measurements are displayed in Figure \ref{fig:physical-experiment}.